Harry-Liu23/Beatson-Team-Project/README.md

 # SH01-main

 ## Name
-Beatson Data Portal Project (provisonal)
+Beatson Data Portal Project (provisional)

 ## Description
 This projects aims to bring standardisation to the uploading process of research relating to biological data and the Mouse Model Network (MMN).
 It will also allow for effective access and discoveriblity of this data in a web-based portal.